parsakafi/wp-meta-optimizer/README.md

 # Meta Optimizer

-Meta Optimizer a WordPress plugin that helps your website load faster if you use more meta like Post/Comment/User/Term metas!
+Meta Optimizer ([Download stable version from WordPress.org](https://wordpress.org/plugins/meta-optimizer/)) a WordPress plugin that helps your website load faster if you use more meta like Post / Comment / User / Term metas!

 &nbsp;
 ## How to plugin works
-WordPress saves every post/comment/user/term meta in new row. with this plugin you can save all of them to single row, and each column will be a meta key.
+WordPress saves every post / comment / user / term meta in new row. with this plugin you can save all of them to single row, and each column will be a meta key.

 ![WordPress Meta Table Vs Meta Optimizer Table](https://user-images.githubusercontent.com/7957513/188633375-1fe658fd-ab34-4052-a672-6b3e05980085.png "WordPress Meta Table Vs Meta Optimizer Table")